Types of Conjunctions

 3. Correlative Conjunctions

-Sometimes we may see pair of conjunctions work together in a sentence.
+Sometimes we may see a pair of conjunctions work together in a sentence.
 These types of conjunctions are called Correlative Conjunctions.
 There are many Correlative Conjunctions in the English language.
 The most common Correlative Conjunctions are; either-or, neither-nor, not only-but also, so-that, both-and, no sooner-than, hardly-when, such-that, etc. Let us see some examples of Correlative Conjunctions:

 • Either you or I fix the issue with the computer.